datodvp/movie-quotes-back/README.md

 ### Getting Started

 1\.
-First of all you need to clone Coronatime repository from github:
+First of all you need to clone repository from github:

 ```sh
 git clone https://github.com/RedberryInternship/davit-gagua-epic-movie-quotes-back.git